 Why Apigee Edge Microgateway?

 As many of us are already aware, Apigee Edge comes with two flavors, private cloud and public cloud.
 Having a private cloud of Apigee for a microservices architecture pattern deployed on other cloud platforms is costly, network intensive and takes a long time to build.

-When each API that you create on Apigee Edge is accessed by the microservices deployed on different cloud platforms such as Azure, AWS or an on-premise private cloud, there will be a network call going out to and from Apigee/Google/private cloud network to your back-end application network, therefore risking an increase in the network traffic.
-Depending on client requirements, Apigee Microgateway can be a cost effective alternative, easier to deploy and configure versus a full EDGE platform instance.
+When each API that you create on Edge Gateway is accessed by the microservices deployed on different cloud platforms such as Azure, AWS or an on-premise private cloud, there will be a network call going out to and from Apigee/Google/private cloud network to your back-end application network.
+This not only increases the network traffic, but also the cost.
+Apigee Edge Gateway is costlier than Microgateway.

 Typically, Edge Microgateway is installed within a trusted network in close proximity to back-end target services.
 It provides enterprise-grade security, and some key plugin features such as spike arrest, quota and analytics, but not the full capabilities of Apigee Edge.
 You can install Edge Microgateway in the same data center or even on the same machine as your back-end services.